chloeharris1/appointment-planner/README.md

 # Appointment Planner 📆

+This project is part of Codecademy's Front-End Engineer Path.

 ## Description
-In this project, I used functional React components, working with stateful and stateless functional React components using hooks to create an app that manages contacts and appointments.
+In this project, I used functional React components, worked with stateful and stateless functional React components using hooks to create an app that manages contacts and appointments.

 The app consists of two pages: one to view and add contacts and one to view and add appointments.

-This project is part of Codecademy's Front-End Engineer Path.

 ## Built With